We offer liquidity and transparency on financial markets

 We also believe that a diverse workforce can supply a greater variety of ideas and provide better solutions to the challenges we face.
 We have a long-standing policy of recruiting and retaining the best talent available, regardless of their gender, ethnicity, faith or sexual preference.
 We are committed to providing equal employment opportunities to all qualified job applicants.
 As a result, we employ people from 36 nationalities across our offices.
 The composition of our workforce tracks the outflow of the education system in the various roles on offer at Flow Traders.
 We strongly encourage women to apply for any function within the firm, particularly when they have a background in fields that traditionally have a higher proportion of male employees.

 We believe in sharing our profits with all relevant stakeholders, including our employees.
 Given good performance, all employees, in any role, in any office, are entitled to receiving a bonus relative to their contribution to the firm as a whole.
 We are transparent about both how we pay our people and how much we pay them, including management.
 We have a straight-forward remuneration policy that permits variable pay only when actual profit is made.
 And because variable remuneration is deferred to a large extent, it remains at risk of forfeiture in the case that we sustain a loss.
 We believe this is the strongest incentive for sustainable, risk-aware behaviour for all our staff.
 In addition, we promote employee shareholding, particularly at the more senior levels.
-This aligns the interests of the company with those of our employees by creating ‘skin in the game’.
-For more details please refer to the sections
+This aligns the interests of the company with those of our employees by creating ''skin in the game'’.

-We want our employees to keep developing themselves in order to improve our business as a whole on a day-by-day basis.
-Therefore we provide excellent training to our employees.
+We invest in our employees' development through opportunities for training, in order to improve our business as a whole on a day-by-day basis.
 For example, in the Trading and Technology departments, new joiners follow rigorous initial training.
-Throughout the year all of our employees receive training at Flow Traders Academy, covering a wide variety of subjects including on culture, technology, regulatory developments and trading for non-traders.
+All employees, regardless of role or department, receive in-house training through our Flow Academy program.
+Employees cover a wide variety of topics to better understand our business, including culture, technology, trading, and regulatory developments.

 We take good care of our people and stakeholders.
 We ensure a high quality working environment, fair treatment and equal remuneration principles for all our staff, including contractors, regardless of gender, tenure or personal factors.
 All employees and contractors have unrestricted, direct access to senior management and are regularly informed and consulted about key developments.
 People are encouraged to speak their minds to help make Flow Traders better.
 Information travels freely and is not restricted unless we need to protect overriding interests, such as those concerning regulations, commercial sensitivities or to protect our intellectual property.
 In addition, we hold regular employee surveys, including for the survey by ‘Great Place to Work’, in order to hear our employees’ views on how the company is doing and their experiences in their day-to-day workplace.